 Bozeman Health, Gallatin Valley Food Bank, Healthy Gallatin, Livingston Food Resource Center, and Montana State University Food and Health Lab are joining to conduct The Un-Processed Pantry Project (UP3).
-UP3, pronounced YOU – PEA – THREE, is a study that aims to improve the health of food pantry clients by increasing access to and intake of un-processed foods.
-The goal of UP3 is to create a framework that any food pantry in Montana or the United States can use to provide clients with un-processed food options, nutrition education, and health measures in order to address diet-related health concerns.
-If you are interested in learning more contact Principal Investigator, Carmen Byker Shanks, at email@example.com or 406-600-7960
+UP3, pronounced YOU – PEA – THREE, is a study that aims to improve the health of food pantry customers by increasing access to and intake of un-processed foods.
+The goal of UP3 is to create a framework that any food pantry in Montana or the United States can use to provide customers with un-processed food options, nutrition education, and health measures in order to address diet-related health concerns.
+If you are interested in learning more contact Principal Investigator, Carmen Byker Shanks, at firstname.lastname@example.org or 406-600-7960

 Why is UP3 important?

 Research shows that in the United States, un-processed foods are harder to access, more expensive, and less convenient than ultra-processed foods.
 Ultra-processed foods contribute to chronic diseases across populations.
 The 2017 Community Health Needs Assessment Report conducted for Gallatin, Madison, and Park Counties of Montana shows that a large portion of the local population experiences low access to healthy foods.
 The report also shows that lower income populations are less likely to eat enough fruits and vegetables for health and are more likely to eat ultra-processed sugar sweetened beverages than much of the general population.
 Food pantries play a big role in providing healthy foods to low-income populations.
 UP3 is a solution.

 How will UP3 be implemented?